 Considerations & Hints

-* You can only Dump materials onto Editable Poly or Editable Mesh.
+* You can only Dump materials onto faces in CorVex, Arch, Editable Poly or Editable Mesh.
+For all other types, the whole material is changed on the picked object.

-At the moment, you can only dump materials onto faces of an Editable Poly or Editable Mesh.
-If you try to dump a material onto any other object, you will be prompted with a notice that it only works on Editable Poly objects.
+At the moment, you can only dump materials onto faces of an Editable Poly, Editable Mesh, Arch or CorVex node.
+If you try to dump a material onto any other object the entire object material will update instead of just the face.

-Note that this tool does allow you to pick materials from any object... it's the dumping that is currently limited to Editable Poly.
+Note that this tool does allow you to pick materials from any object... it's the dumping that is currently limited.

 When putting this tool together, I was unaware of how to implement a screen selection function.
 Thanks to denisT from the Area and CGTalk forums for providing a chunk of code that was used in this tool to implement the picking functions.